TranXuanPhong25/windear-service/README.md

 2. 23021669 - [Bùi Minh Quang](https://github.com/mquang279)
 3. 23021673 - [Phạm Minh Quân](https://github.com/quanpm2008)

+## Disclaim
+This project use Goodreads API with their public key only for educational purpose.

 ## Description

 The Library Management Web Application is a robust, user-friendly platform developed using Spring Boot to streamline library operations and enhance user experience.
 This web-based solution enables efficient management of books, users, and library transactions with a focus on automation and accessibility.